 If you want to learn more about these systems, check out our Life Alert Medical Alert System Review.

-The On-the-Go Solution
+The On-the-Go System

 Most medical alert providers today focus on developing improved mobile systems that offer unlimited protection.
 Life Alert also manufactures a mobile pendant which is an all-in-one device that uses a cellular network.